AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 ```

 #### Description
 Sets the timestamp (unix format in seconds) for the next mined block on Ethereum.
-Remember that timestamp can only be set in the future and not in the past.
+Time can only be set in the future.
+If you set the timestamp to a time in the past, this method will throw an error.

 #### Example
 ```ts